anominos/AdventOfCode/2024/README.md

 it is possible to bruteforce by adding 1 element (e.g. triples to 4-tuples) by checking all nodes and adding it if they are adjacent to all nodes in our existing tuple.

 for a more efficient implementation, use bron-kerbosch algorithm for finding maximum cliques

+## Day 24

+1252/595

+hardest problem this year by far

+### Part 1

+easy. create map from output gate to input gates and gate type `(inp1, inp2, gatetype(AND,OR,XOR))`. define recursive function to work out value of input wire. memoization is probably optional.

+### Part 2

+ended up doing this mostly by hand. obviously we have a bunch of full adders wired together. first notice all output wires (`zXX`) should come from an XOR, except for z45 since the last output is just the carry. in my input, there were 3 outputs which were not XOR. it is a reasonable guess to assume swapped wires are probably within a full adder, so manually tracing the gates can be done fairly quickly.

+Next notice there are some gates which cannot be input to certain types of gates.
+For example, XOR gates can never be input to OR gates.
+In my input, there were 3 instances of XORs inputting to OR gates, two of which are resolved by first check. tracing the last one gave the 4th swap required.